campusrover/robot_services/newfeatures.md

 (assume all keys start with <ns>/)
 **(@nate: please check off the ones that are done)**

+1. Add "goto x y z" to Cmd which will invoke move_base. x y are the coordinates, and z is the orientation.
+Uses the map and of course will avoid obstacles.
+Status can reflect success or failure

 1. [DONE] Change Key /Cmd -> /Kirby - because Kirby has a very specific set of behaviors which are at a higher level and stateful.

 ---